djtaylor.me

 [todo]

-Let me engage in some suasoria.
-Gaius Pontius, meddix of Samnium, you've defeated the Romans at Caudine Forks.
-Surrounding them in the valley, containing them, that was good.
+Cornering them in the valley, containing them, that was good.
 A drop of oil in water will contain itself and not disperse, but that doesn't work with Romans and Samnites.
-You're not very different from them, you're both descendants from the Umbrians.
+You're both descendants from the Umbrians, and so not very different from them.
 If you want to them contained, and eventually removed in an irreversible way, you need an impermeable membrane.
 Preferably made of spears.

 You can transport the Roman army, contained in their spear bubble, back across the Apennines.
-This translation requires 0 work, because the bubble doesn't change volume or pressure.
-Alternatively they can be killed.
+This translation requires 0 work, because the bubble doesn't change volume.
+Make sure to keep them separate!

 The worst option would be to create a valve at the border, increase pressure, and squeeze the Romans through it.
 The army that exits the other side will have a very high temperature, and will raise the temperature of the Romans on the other side.
 Living next to hot Romans is a bad idea.